rosfran/aggregator-cmd/README.md

 ### external - Implements an External Sort algorithm.
 The main difference from the others is that it
 ###           splits off all file paths in groups, which are processed in groups by the Task (Worker Thread)
-###           Implemented by class: com.mendix.csv.aggregator.parallel.impl.ParallelProcessingExternalSortImpl
+###           Implemented by class: ParallelProcessingExternalSortImpl

 ### parallel - Implements a parallel algorithm using Java Parallel Streams.
 The main difference from the others is that
 ###           the decision on the Task's distribution and concurrency are given to the internal mechanisms inside Java Streams.
-###           Implemented by class: com.mendix.csv.aggregator.parallel.impl.ParallelProcessingStreamImpl
+###           Implemented by class: ParallelProcessingStreamImpl

 ### sequential - Implements a sequantial algorithm using Java Streams.
 The main difference from the others is that
 ###           it uses sequential Java Streams.
-###           Implemented by class: com.mendix.csv.aggregator.parallel.impl.ParallelProcessingNoParallelImpl
+###           Implemented by class: ParallelProcessingNoParallelImpl

 ### forkjoin - Implements a parallel algorithm running on a ForkJoin pool.
 The main difference from the others is that
 ###           each individuals Tasks runs only one file entry.
-###           Implemented by class: com.mendix.csv.aggregator.parallel.impl.ParallelProcessingForkJoinImpl
+###           Implemented by class: ParallelProcessingForkJoinImpl

     The best performance is for the external strategy.
 It has almost the double of perfomance when compared with the forkjoin strategy.